-Bankruptcy’s means test was touted as a way to make sure those filing bankruptcy really needed relief.
+Bankruptcy’s means test was sold to Congress in 2005 as a way to make sure those filing bankruptcy really needed relief.

 It added expense and complexity to bankruptcy, which was what the drafters secretly wanted.
 They’d heard this story of people casually filing bankruptcy to avoid the inconvenience of paying their bills.